-Located in the private, gated community of Beresford Hall, this new construction seven-bedroom, seven-bathroom, 8,000-square foot home was created for entertaining with family-friendly amenities.
-The homeowners, who entertain often, envisioned a space with great flow in an open concept floor plan.
+Located in the private, gated community of Beresford Hall, this new construction seven-bedroom, seven-bathroom, 8,000-square foot home was created for family-friendly fun.
 The owner had a vision of bringing some of the style from his native New Orleans and blending it with the Lowcountry to create a perfect family home on Daniel Island.
-The style is New Orleans meets the Battery with Lowcountry charm.
+The style is of this home is New Orleans meets the Battery with Lowcountry charm.

-The house takes shape around an interior courtyard–a common feature in New Orleans and Bayou Architecture.
-At the center is the pool with an infinity edge, spa, and spectacular river views.
-The spa was place at the base of a waterfall that cascades down from the pool.
+The homeowners, who entertain often, envisioned a space with great flow and an open concept floor plan.
+The house takes U-shape around an exterior courtyard–a common feature in New Orleans and Bayou Architecture.
 Living in South Carolina, the outdoors is additional living space for much of the year and this family wanted to be able to maximize their enjoyment of the outside.
-The ‘U’ shape house surrounds the pool with private wings flanking the center entertaining areas of the kitchen, great room, and dining room.
-With multiple ways to access the pool through walls of windows that are in fact sliding doors, guests and the homeowner can enjoy easy access to the two-story water slide and a covered area that is perfect for dining, lounging, and TV watching.
+At the center of the courtyard is the pool with an infinity edge, spa, and spectacular river views.
+The spa was placed at the base of the pool with a waterfall that cascades water down into the spa.
+A patio encircles the pool with an outdoor living room and entertaining area adjacent to the kitchen, great room, and dining room.
+A wall of windows that are are sliding doors allow guests and the homeowner to enjoy easy access to the outdoors.
+Acting as a cover from the elements above the living area and outdoor dining area, there is a second story deck that is the entrance to the water slide.
 Fire features, which were the brain-child of the homeowner, create sophistication in the night when the gentle glow of the setting sun punctuates the perfect day in this luxury estate home.

 Custom details fill the home including a two-story fireplace with integrated water feature.
 Metal work fabricated into the shape of a fleur di lis was used on the balustrades of the second story catwalk that encircles the two story great room.
-Reclaimed barn wood beams were used in the family room, on the vaulted ceiling in the great room, and overhead on the covered patio area to bring a sense of grounding and history to this new build.
+Reclaimed barn wood beams were used in the family room on the vaulted ceiling in the great room and overhead on the covered patio area to bring a sense of grounding and history to this new build.
 The kitchen vent hood is another custom made metal work feature.